izibyosevictoire/Codewars/README.md

 ## Transform to prime

 Given a List [] of n integers , find minimum number to be inserted in a list, so that sum of all elements of list should equal the closest prime number .

+## if else and ternary operator
+Complete function saleHotdogs/SaleHotDogs/sale_hotdogs, function accepts 1 parameter:n, n is the number of hotdogs a customer will buy, different numbers have different prices (refer to the following table), return how much money will the customer spend to buy that number of hotdogs.

+number of hotdogs	price per unit (cents) n < 5	100 n >= 5 and n < 10	95
+n >= 10	90